17 Popular Preschool Summer Camps in NYC

 The JCC in Manhattan, 344 Amsterdam Avenue at 76th Street

 This Jewish camp aims to give first-time campers unique and new experiences.
-Kids enjoy yoga, music, science, and cooking lessons all while learning about Jewish values.
-Sports, swim instruction, and plenty of outdoor time at the JCC's rooftop playground and green spaces round out the fun.
+Kids enjoy yoga, music, science, and cooking lessons while learning about Jewish values.
+Sports, swim instruction, and plenty of outdoor play at the JCC's rooftop playground and nearby green spaces round out the fun.

 Dwight Summer Day Camp – Upper West Side

-This year's Discover Camp, for the younger campers, takes place at the school's new Upper West Side location of Dwight Riverside Campus.
-Campers participate in a varied curriculum that includes sports like soccer, yoga, tennis, swimming, and basketball, along with dance, arts and crafts, and digital media sessions.
+This year's Discovery Camp takes place at Dwight's new Upper West Side location, the Dwight Riverside Campus.
+Campers participate in a varied curriculum that includes sports like soccer, yoga, tennis, swimming, and basketball, along with dance, arts, and crafts.

 The 14th Street Y – East Village